AidaDSP/AidaDSP.github.io/aida_dsp_os.md

 ### What is it?

-Aida DSP OS is a portable standalone synthesizer and digital effect processor based on _Linux_ and other open source software
+Aida DSP OS is a portable standalone synthesizer and digital effect processor based on _Linux_ and other open source software like alsa, jack and lv2 plugins.

 ### How it works?